States blast plan to overhaul endangered species protection

 Democratic Attorney General Maura Healey of Massachusetts says the proposal would imperil natural habitats and put rare species at greater risk of extinction.

-The administration denies the plan would gut the 1973 statute and would instead produce speedier, more efficient decisions about protection.
+The administration denies the plan would gut the 1973 statute and says it would instead produce speedier, more efficient decisions.
 The changes include ending automatic protections for threatened species and limiting habitat safeguards for recovering species.

 The attorneys general of California, Maryland, New York, Oregon, Pennsylvania, Rhode Island, Vermont, Washington, and the District of Columbia also signed.